Skip to Content

 4. If you use a sewing machine for the satin stitch, do this step now.
 If you hand embroidery the satin stitch, you can do this step later during the embroidery stage.

 a.
-Set your sewing machine to the widest zigzag stitch (about 3/16″, 5mm wide) and near to zero stitch length (normally use for buttonhole).
+Set your sewing machine to the widest zigzag stitch (about 3/16″, 5mm wide) and near to zero stitch length (normally used for buttonhole).
 Try on your other scrappy fabric to test it out before the actual work.

 6. a.
 Peel off the fusible web paper backing.